paul-hammant/imapdigester/README.md

 ## Confluence Notifications

-Motifications are rolled up into a single most-recent-first email:
+Notifications are rolled up into a single most-recent-first email:

 - User X commented on page (done)
 - User X changed a page (done)
 - User X added a page (done)

 If you're interested in increasing the support for Confluence - (please vote on feature request #41391](https://jira.atlassian.com/browse/CONF-41391)

+# Command emails

+If you email the subject line of `git-pull` to the rollup email address, the thing will update itself from git (provided there are no merge conflicts).

 # Yet to do